Can I Sue the Trucking Company After Being Injured in a Truck Accident?

 In cases in which the trucking company employs another company to service its trucks, that company may also be liable for the truck accident.

-The most important thing to remember is that if you’ve been injured in a truck accident in North Carolina, you may be able to hold the driver and/or the trucking company accountable with a lawsuit or injury claim.
+The most important thing to remember is that if you’ve been injured in a truck accident, you may be able to hold the driver and/or the trucking company accountable with a lawsuit or injury claim.
 Other parties may potentially be liable in the accident, as well.

 Parties that may be liable for a truck accident include but are not limited to: